-NOTE B - SUBRECIPIENTS
+NOTE 4: SUBRECIPIENTS

 The Board passes certain federal awards received from Ohio Department of Mental Health and Addiction Services to not-for-profit agencies (sub-recipients).
-As Note A describes, the Board reports expenditures of Federal awards to subrecipients when paid in cash.
+As Note 2 describes, the Board reports Expenditures of Federal Awards to subrecipients when paid in cash.

-As a subrecipient, the Board has certain compliance responsibilities, such as monitoring its subrecipients to help assure they use these subawards as authorized by laws, regulations, the provisions of contracts or grant agreements, and that sub-recipients achieve the award's performance goals.
+As a subrecipient, the Board has certain compliance responsibilities, such as monitoring its subrecipients to help assure they use these subawards as authorized by laws, regulations, the provisions of contracts or grant agreements, and that subrecipients achieve the award's performance goals.

-NOTE C - MATCHING REQUIREMENTS
+NOTE 5: MATCHING REQUIREMENTS

-Certain Federal programs require the Board to contribute non-Federal funds (matching funds) to support the Federally-funded programs.
+Certain federal programs require the Board to contribute non-federal funds (matching funds) to support federally funded programs.
 The Board has met its matching requirements.
-The Schedule does not include the expenditure of non-Federal matching funds.
+The Schedule does not include the expenditure of non-federal matching funds